gabrielamg24/CoastalProtectionData/README.md

 Through R you can statistically analyze the data using bayesian inference with MCMC and visualize it through graphs.

+The following links direct to R or Matlab scripts.

 ### Erosion sticks

 1. [Statistical analysis](https://github.com/gabrielamg24/CoastalProtectionData/blob/Erosion-sticks/sticksSTATS.R)